Determining Right of Way in a Pedestrian vs. Car Accident

 Many drivers assume that pedestrians always have right of way.
 This myth is usually passed on out of a desire to protect pedestrians.
 After all, it is generally safer to assume pedestrians have right of way and avoid unnecessary injuries and devastating accidents.

-On roads with no designated crosswalks, sidewalks, or pedestrian zones, right of way can be difficult to determine.
-Both drivers and pedestrians have a responsibility to public safety to use the roads responsibly.
-Pedestrians should yield to traffic and cross only when it is safe to do so.
+On roads without marked crosswalks, sidewalks, or pedestrian signals, right of way becomes more situational.
+Pedestrians should yield to traffic and only cross when it is safe to do so.
+Drivers, meanwhile, are still expected to watch for pedestrians and avoid collisions whenever possible.

 Nevada has had rising numbers of pedestrian deaths over the past decade.
 In the first six months of 2020 alone, 28 pedestrians lost their lives.
 It’s particularly important for both pedestrians and motorists to stay alert on the road and make every effort to avoid accidents.